-1. What is the school of origin?
+What is the school of origin?

 The school of origin is the school that a child or youth attended when permanently housed, or the school in which the child or youth was last enrolled, including a preschool.
-(Section 722(g)(3)(l)(i)).
-(See question N-4 for more information on what types of preschools, might be considered schools of origin.)
+(Section 722(g)(3)(I)(i)).
+(See question N-4 for more information on what types of preschools, might be considered schools of origin.

 When a child or youth completes the final grade level served by the school of origin, the school of origin includes the designated receiving school at the next grade level for all feeder schools (such as when an elementary school feeds into a middle school).
-(Section 722(g)(3)(l)(ii)).
+(Section 722(g)(3)(I)(ii)).
 For example, a student was last enrolled in School A in grade 5, which is the final grade level served by School A. Students at School A are designated to attend School B beginning in the next grade level, grade 6.
 The school of origin for this student would therefore include School A and the designated receiving school at the next grade level, School B.

-2. On what basis does a LEA make school placement determinations for homeless children and youths?
+On what basis does a LEA make school placement determinations for homeless children and youths?
 Homeless children and youths frequently move, and maintaining a stable school environment is critical to their success in school.
-To ensure this stability, LEAs must make school placement determinations based on the "best interest" of the homeless child or youth based on studentcentered factors.
+To ensure this stability, LEAs must make school placement determinations based on

-- (a) Continue the child's or youth's education in the school of origin for the duration of homelessness when a family becomes homeless between academic years or during an academic year; and for the remainder of the academic year even if the child or youth becomes permanently housed during an academic year; or - (b) Enroll the child or youth in any public school that non-homeless students who live in the attendance area in which the child or youth is actually living are eligible to attend.
+- their success in school.
+To ensure this stability, LEAs must make school placement determinations based on the "best interest" of the homeless child or youth based on student-centered factors. - (a) Continue the child's or youth's education in the school of origin for the duration of homelessness when a family becomes homeless between academic years or during an academic year; and for the remainder of the academic year even if the child or youth becomes permanently housed during an academic year; or - (b) Enroll the child or youth in any public school that non-homeless students who live in the attendance area in which the child or youth is actually living are eligible to attend.

-3. How does a LEA determine the child or youth's "best interest"?
+How does a LEA determine the child or youth's "best interest"?

 In determining a child's or youth's best interest, a LEA must presume that keeping the homeless child or youth in the school of origin is in the child's or youth's best interest, except when doing so is contrary to the request of the child's or youth's parent or guardian, or in the case of an 24 unaccompanied youth, the youth.
 (Section 722(g) (3) (B) (I)).
-When determining a child's or youth's best interest, a LEA must consider student-centered factors, including factors related to the impact of mobility on achievement, education, health, and safety of homeless children and youth's parent or guardian or (in the case of an unaccompanied youth) the youth.
+When determining a child's or youth's best interest, a LEA must consider student-centered factors, including factors related to the impact of mobility on achievement, education, health, and safety of homeless children and youths, giving priority to the request of the child's or youth's parent or guardian or (in the case of an unaccompanied youth) the youth.

-4. What are a LEA's responsibilities for enrolling homeless children and youths?
+What are a LEA's responsibilities for enrolling homeless children and youths?